daryllxd/lifelong-learning/coursera/moralities-of-everyday-life.md

 I think if we ever get a definition of morality, it means we're kind of finished, the study of it.
 And we're nowhere near that point now.
 We're just beginning.
 Still, in order to study anything, you need a rough idea what you're studying and so I want to begin with, by talking about what counts as a moral violation.
 What counts as something wrong?

 It's related to notions of reward and punishment.
-Good things are rewarded and bad things are punished and it's related to emotion such as guilt, shame anger and gratitude. the, the person taking the film makes a comment that suggests he is full of moral indignation.
-He says dickhead.
-And if you go to the Youtube video, you'll see much worse comments about these people's behavior.
+Good things are rewarded and bad things are punished and it's related to emotion such as guilt, shame anger and gratitude.
+Wrong behavior evokes certain emotional responses.

-The behavior strikes us in a sort of significant way as wrong.
-And because it strikes us as wrong, It, it evokes certain emotional responses.
 Now, this is a simple example of moral violation.
 Obviously not the worst thing you could imagine, but a sort of simple and direct.
 But, there are other moral violations that don't quite fit this mould.

 So for one thing, you don't have to, make physical contact to somebody, in order to do something wrong.
 Most of us would believe it's wrong to shout a racist insult at somebody, or threaten to kill them, or spread lies about them.
 You could harm people in ways that aren't physical.